franzenzenhofer/qfi/README.md

       //set the properties of q
       q.setConf(confobject)

-      //start daemon mode
-      //q waits if new FunctionItems get added (and then executes them) q.startDaemon()

-      //turn of deamon mode
-      q.stopDaemon()
+      //start an execution loop

-      //executes all stored FunctionItems from q[0]
+      //executes all stored FunctionItems, starting from q[0]
-      //takes an optional conf object -> see q.setConf q.start(conf)
+      //takes an optional conf object -> see q properties q.start(conf)
       // ===
       q.restart(conf)

-      //stop execution of FunctionItems
+      //stop a currently running execution loop
       q.stop(conf)

-      //if execution of FunctionItems was stopped
+      //if the execution loop was stopped
-      //`resume` continues execution where it was stopped q.resume(conf)
+      //`resume` continues execution from where it was stopped q.resume(conf)

-      //executes all FunctionItmes starting from q[start]
+      //executes all FunctionItems starting from q[start]
       q.startAt(start, conf)

       //stops execution before q[stop] gets executed